Rural Housing Service, USDA.

 2. Cost Sharing or Matching.
 Pursuant to 7 CFR 1944.652, grantees are expected to coordinate and leverage funding for repair and rehabilitation activities, as well as replacement housing, with housing and community development organizations or activities operating in the same geographic area.
 While HPG funds may be leveraged with other resources, cost sharing or matching is not a requirement for the HPG applicant as the HPG applicant would not be denied an award of HPG funds if all other project selection criteria have been met.

 3. Other.
-Awards made under this Notice are subject to the provisions contained in the Consolidated Appropriations Act, 2018 (Pub.
-L. 115-141, March 23, 2018) sections 745 and 746 regarding corporate felony convictions and corporate Federal tax delinquencies.
+Awards made under this Notice are subject to the provisions contained in the Consolidated Appropriations Act, 2019 (Pub.
+L. 116-6) sections 744 and 745 regarding corporate felony convictions and corporate Federal tax delinquencies.
 To comply with these provisions, only applicants that are or propose to be corporations will submit this form as part of their pre-application.
-Form AD-3030 can be found here: http://www.ocio.usda.gov/document/ad3030.
+Form AD-3030, “Representations Regarding Felony Conviction and Tax Delinquent Status for Corporate Applicants,” can be found here: http://www.ocio.usda.gov/document/ad3030.

 D. Application and Submission Information